Michael-J-Son/Lending_Club_Capstone/README.md

 [Exploratory Data Analysis Report]()

 __1) Object Feature Conversion__
- * Object features containing numerical or ordinal values have been converted into numerical features.
+ * Object features containing numerical or ordinal values have been converted to numerical features.

 __2) Feature Correlations__
  * It is rather difficult to ascribe much significance to most of these correlations, since their high values are attributable to features which are intrinsically closely associated with each other.